Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 ### <a name="licenses"></a>Licencias

-Para las ofertas de la nube de SaaS de Microsoft, una licencia permite a una cuenta de usuario específica usar los servicios de la oferta de la nube.
-Se le cobrará un precio mensual fijo como parte de su suscripción.
-Los administradores asignan licencias a cuentas de usuario individuales en la suscripción.
-En el ejemplo de la ilustración 2, Contoso Corporation tiene una suscripción a Microsoft 365 E5 con 100 licencias, que permite a hasta 100 cuentas de usuario individuales usar las características y los servicios de Microsoft 365 E5.
+For Microsoft's SaaS cloud offerings, a license allows a specific user account to use the services of the cloud offering.
+You are charged a fixed monthly fee as part of your subscription.
+Administrators assign licenses to individual user accounts in the subscription.
+For the example in Figure 2, the Contoso Corporation has a Microsoft 365 E5 subscription with 100 licenses, which allows to up to 100 individual user accounts to use Microsoft 365 E5 features and services.

 **Ilustración 2: Licencias en las suscripciones basadas en SaaS para una organización**